Scattering from infinity for semilinear wave equations satisfying the null condition or the weak null condition: A simple system satisfying the weak null condition

 \subsection{Existence of the limit as $T\to \infty$}

-In the case when the equations separate as above one can simply reduce the argument to the linear homogeneous case as in Section~\ref{sec:existence:homogeneous}.
-First by the previous section the limit of $\psi$ and hence $v$ exist as $T\to \infty$, where $T$ is the time when data for $v$ vanish.
-Then one lets $\psi$ be the fixed limiting solution and with $\psi$ given solve the equation for $\phi$ with data for $\phi$ at $T^\prime$ and hence data for $w$ vanishing at $T^\prime$.
-As in previous section let $T^\prime_2>T^\prime_1$ and let $\phi_1 $ and $w_i$ be the corresponding solutions and let $w=w_2-w_1$ then again $w=w_2$ when $t=T_1^\prime$ and $\Box w=0$.
+We can reduce the argument to the linear homogeneous case as in Section~\ref{sec:existence:homogeneous}.
+First in view of Section~\ref{sec:classical:null:revisited} the limit of $v_T$ and hence $\psi_T$ exist as $T\to \infty$, where $T$ is the time when data for $v_T$ vanish.
+Then one lets $\psi$ be the fixed limiting solution and with $\psi$ given solve the equation for $\varphi$ with data for $\varphi$ at $T^\prime$ and hence data for $w$ vanishing at $T^\prime$.
+As in previous section let $T^\prime_2>T^\prime_1$ and let $\varphi_i $ and $w_i$ be the corresponding solutions and let $w=w_2-w_1$.
+Then again $w=w_2$ when $t=T_1^\prime$ and $\Box w=0$.
 The rest of the argument is identical to Section~\ref{sec:existence:homogeneous}.